runarsf/rufus-zsh-theme/README.md

 # rufus-zsh-theme
-A heavyweight, buggy, and intense ( but pretty good-looking ) oh-my-zsh theme.
+A heavyweight, buggy, intense, slow, unoptimized, fun, cool ( and pretty good-looking ) oh-my-zsh theme.
+It also has direct integration with runarsf/rootdo ( in the future )

 ## Q ( Literally no users, so I don't have FA questions ):
 #### Why is it so heavyweight?